Thymol (phenylpropane) dosage

 - GC-MS (gas chromatography coupled with mass spectrometry) : specific identification and quantification in complex matrices such as essential or cosmetic oils.

-The methods follow the ISO 7609 , AFNOR NF T75-006 or European Pharmacopoeia , guaranteeing optimal analytical reproducibility.
+The methods follow the ISO 7609, AFNOR NF T75-006 or European Pharmacopoeia, guaranteeing optimal analytical reproducibility.

 Industrial and scientific applications

-Thymol dosage is used in many contexts:
+Thymol testing is used in many contexts:

 - Cosmetics : verification of the content of active ingredients in antiseptic products, toothpastes or hair lotions.